This Is Exactly How Yoga Can Enhance Sports Performance

 The stress-busting nature of yoga also helps to prevent mental fatigue, a factor that increases injury risk.
 A 2020 study found that athletes who reported anxiety and depression had a 2.1 times greater injury incidence rate.
 It's essential to take care of your mental health, and doing yoga as exercise can help.

 Yoga Combats Stress and Enhances Focus

 Yoga, of course, isn't just a physical practice.
 It's also a mental practice and another aspect of the performance-enhancing benefits of yoga: the mental benefits of meditation that's often part of the practice.
 Many athletes struggle with stress.
-Research has found that college and professional athletes experience more stress than non-athletes.
-A rigorous training regimen and demanding expectations can lead to stress, which ultimately impairs performance.
+Research has found that university and professional athletes experience more stress than non-athletes.
+A rigorous training programme and demanding expectations can lead to stress, which ultimately impairs performance.

 Yoga allows for body awareness.
-Slowing down your breathing and entering into a parasympathetic "rest and digest" state increases the flow of oxygen.
-Breathing centers your mind as each pose centers your body.
-It’s a mind-body workout that relaxes your nervous system.
+Slowing down your breathing and entering into a parasympathetic 'rest and digest' state increases the flow of oxygen.
+Breathing centres your mind as each pose centres your body.
+It's a mind-body workout that relaxes your nervous system.

-Regular yoga practice allows athletes to practice mindfulness or the act of slowing down racing thoughts and finding stillness.
-Findings from a 2011 study concluded that yoga assists in the reduction of stress, anxiety, depression, and chronic pain, in improving sleep, and in enhancing overall well-being and quality of life.
+Regular yoga practice allows athletes to practise mindfulness or the act of slowing down racing thoughts and finding stillness.
+Findings from a 2011 study concluded that yoga assists in the reduction of stress, anxiety, depression and chronic pain, in improving sleep and in enhancing overall well-being and quality of life.